tobytwigger/laravel-job-status/docs/docs/js/js.md

         has_payload: boolean; // Whether we've stored the payload of the job
         connection_name: string | null; // The name of the connection the job is stored on
-        queue: string | null; // The queue the job is in }]
+        queue: string | null; // The queue the job is in
+        released_runs: [{...}] // Any times this run ran but was stopped by rate limiting middleware.
+This is an array of runs with the same structure as this data structure.
+    }]
     ```